Disk Types and Performance

 Disk Burst Capability and Principles

-EVS disks have burst capability, which allows a small-capacity disk to surpass its maximum IOPS within a certain period of time.
-This IOPS applies to individual disks.
+EVS disks have a burst capability.
+A small-capacity disk can surpass its official maximum IOPS for a short period of time.
+This IOPS applies to each disk individually.

 - If the disk capacity is 1,000 GiB, the disk has a maximum IOPS of 33,000.
 The disk maximum IOPS already exceeds its burst IOPS 16,000, and the disk does not use the burst capability.